 Social distancing guidelines meant that usual face to face meetings were not permitted and made the task far more challenging than usual for the client and Solicitor.
-Fast forward six months to September 2020 and Private Client solicitors are seeing a big change in the rules around signing and witnessing a Will, to include virtual Will signing.
-Wills, Trusts and Probate Solicitor Amy Taylor reviews common questions raised in a recent Law Society Q&A and considers steps which must be followed to make sure the virtual signing is valid and whether Wills signed virtually before September 2020 are valid?
+Fast forward six months to September 2020 and Private Client solicitors are seeing a big change in the rules around signing and witnessing a Will, including virtual Will signing.
+Steeles Law Wills, Trusts and Probate Solicitor, reviews common questions raised in a recent Law Society Q&A and considers steps which must be followed to make sure the virtual signing is valid and whether Wills signed virtually before September 2020 are valid?

 Q1.
 What changes are being made to the law to include virtual Wills?